 Definition

 A recurring team activity in which backlog items are reviewed, re-prioritized, broken down, and enriched with detail so they are ready for sprint planning.
-Grooming ensures the top of the backlog is always in a "ready" state, preventing sprint planning from devolving into estimation debates.
+Grooming.
+Formally called Product Backlog refinement in the Scrum Guide.
+Ensures the top of the backlog is always in a "ready" state, preventing sprint planning from devolving into estimation debates.
 PMs lead grooming sessions by providing context on priorities, answering questions, and accepting or rejecting proposed story splits.

 Why It Matters for Product Managers